Johns Hopkins Mouse Pathobiology and Phenotyping Short Course

 JHU cores and resources are highlighted.
 See previous course programs/schedules below.

-33hr Approved RACE CE credit.
+Up to 29 hr Approved RACE CE credit.
 [Only sessions attended can be claimed for credit]

-Four (4) hands-on laboratory sessions (~11 hours total) include clinical and physical examination of mice, specimen collection, clinical pathology and anatomic pathology
+In lab training to be scheduled at a later date, after passing exam to include clinical and physical examination of mice, specimen collection, clinical pathology and anatomic pathology

 (Familiarity with basic anatomy is EXPECTED for participation in laboratory sessions).